 • Non-Featured artist’s are defined as follows:

-Instrumental musicians, music preparation personnel (contractors and orchestrators) and vocalists’ non-featured artist’s credits are calculated on a title by title basis as follows: each individual non-featured performer on the underscore receives a single credit (2 credits for contractors and orchestrators) for their performance on a particular title regardless of the number of cues or parts performed, and each individual non–featured performer on a sound recording licensed for use in a television show or motion picture receives a single credit for their performance regardless of the number of different recording used in a particular show/picture or number of parts performed.
+Instrumental musicians, music preparation personnel (contractors and orchestrators) and vocalists’ non-featured artist’s credits are calculated on a title by title basis as follows: each individual non-featured performer on the underscore receives a single credit (2 credits for contractors and 3 credits for supervising orchestrator) for their performance on a particular title regardless of the number of cues or parts performed, and each individual non–featured performer on a sound recording licensed for use in a television show or motion picture receives a single credit for their performance regardless of the number of different recording used in a particular show/picture or number of parts performed.

 • Featured artists’ are defined as follows: